pantheon-systems/documentation/source/_docs/pantheon-workflow.md

   <p>Optimize your dev team and streamline internal workflows.
 Pantheon delivers custom workshops to help development teams master our platform and improve their internal DevOps.</p>
 </div>

+## Code VS Content

+One of the core concepts at the heart of the Pantheon workflow is the distinction between **code** and **files**.

+ - **Code** is the core of your CMS, plugins/modules, themes, css, javascript - anything that builds and shapes your site.
+ - **Content** is your files (static images, posts, PDF files), and the database itself.

-## Code Moves Up, Content Moves Down
+### Code Moves Up, Content Moves Down
 <img src="/source/docs/assets/images/workflow.png" alt="Dev Test and Live icon" style="border:0;margin-left:auto;margin-right:auto;display:block;">

-The core of the Pantheon workflow is to move code up from Dev to Test to Live and content down from Live to Test to Dev.
+The main process of the Pantheon workflow is to move code up from Dev to Test to Live and content down from Live to Test to Dev.
+To facilitate this, we put [files](/docs/files/) into our distributed filesystem, Valhalla, and [code](/docs/code/) on to the application servers.
+When you build or migrate your site to Pantheon, configuring the correct paths initially will avoid complications down the road.

-- **Code** includes plugins, modules, themes, CSS, JS—anything that's under Git version control.
-- **Content** includes files not under Git version control, like images, PDFs, and the database.

 ### Commit Code in Dev